How to Care for Opal Inlay

 Color grades start at (D-F) Colorless, through (G-J) Near Colorless, through (K-M) Faint, etc. Na Hoku Solitaire diamonds are (G-I) at the top of the Near Colorless color grade scale.

-Other color grades are available on request by contacting our Customer Service department, or visiting our Na Hoku stores.
+Other color grades are available on request by contacting Na Hoku Customer Service, or by visiting our Na Hoku stores.

 Formed in nature, diamonds may possess characteristics of crystallization which could be very minute trace minerals that are part of the crystallization process.
 These natural characteristics may appear as tiny black or white marks in the diamond called "inclusions".